egonelbre/egonelbre.com/content/writing/2019-06-04 building-with-value-an-example.md

 )
 ```

 I could try to figure out this immediately, but I really don’t think I have the necessary information right now and I will probably find out the details while implementing other things.
-In a similar vein we might reconsider Tracker method names.
+In a similar vein, we might reconsider Tracker method names.

 ---

 Now we have captured something of value in the code.
-It can’t be used easily right now, but we have something that someone would like to use.
+There is plenty of things we can do to improve the ease of use that code, but we have something that someone would like to use already.

-It might look that it was an involved process that created only these few lines of code.
-In reality, it’s pretty fluid and moves quite quickly.

----

-Hopefully, this will give a rough idea of how to work on a project of any scale.
-This process doesn’t change with scale, however, you might have more things you can consider valuable.
+Using this process helps to keep focus on what matters and at the same time, bring together a bigger picture.